clanfear/CSSS508/Lectures/Week3/CSSS508_Week3_dplyr.md

 ```
 # A tibble: 4 x 3
   country                 year Life_Expectancy
-                  <fctr> <int>           <dbl>
+  <fct>                  <int>           <dbl>
-1 Bosnia and Herzegovina  1952           53.82
+1 Bosnia and Herzegovina  1952            53.8
-2 Bosnia and Herzegovina  1957           58.45
+2 Bosnia and Herzegovina  1957            58.4
-3 Bosnia and Herzegovina  1962           61.93
+3 Bosnia and Herzegovina  1962            61.9
-4 Bosnia and Herzegovina  1967           64.79
+4 Bosnia and Herzegovina  1967            64.8
 ```